youyanggu/covid19_projections/about.md

 We posted [a Tweet](https://twitter.com/youyanggu/status/1248844841733128192) on April 11 about MTA (NYC) and BART (Bay Area) subway ridership being down 90% in March.
 However, the deaths have only dropped around 25% in NY, while CA have not seen any decrease in deaths, more than a month after the drop in ridership.

+### Mathematical Flaw

+On top of everything we mentioned above, their model is also inherently flawed from a mathematical perspective.
+They try to model COVID-19 infections using a [Gaussian error function](https://en.wikipedia.org/wiki/Error_function).
+The problem is that the Gaussian error function is by design *symmetric*, meaning that the curve comes down from the peak at the same rate as it goes up.
+Unfortunately, this is definitely NOT the case for COVID-19 - we come down from the peak much, much slower.
+This leads to a significant under-projection in IHME's model, which we have thoroughly highlighted.
+University of Washington biology professor Dr. Carl T. Bergostrom discussed this in more detail in this highly informative [series of Tweets](https://twitter.com/CT_Bergstrom/status/1250304069119275009).

-We believe that a successful model must be able to quickly determine what is realistic and what is not, and the above examples highlights our main concerns with the IHME model.
+To conclude, we believe that a successful model must be able to quickly determine what is realistic and what is not, and the above examples highlights our main concerns with the IHME model.
 IHME is making grossly unfounded assumptions that is going to lead to dire consequences if their work is used by policy-makers.

 We encourage everyone to judge a model by their results, not by who created them.
 There is no doubt that IHME is a widely legitimate entity.
 However, their COVID-19 model has been undoubtly inaccurate so far.